leadattic/mixer/README.md

-# mixer
+# Mixer
-A virtual audio mixer
+A virtual audio mixer made in python